javiervidrua/javiervidrua.github.io/_posts/2020-09-19-how-to-create-a-website-with-Jekyll.md

     * `bundle exec jekyll serve`
 1. go to `http://localhost:4000`
 1. And with that done, **now you have your own website**!
-1. If you edit something and want to rebuild your site, run `jekyll build webpage`
+1. If you edit something and want to rebuild your site, run `jekyll build mywebpage`